jshingler/TOS-and-Thinkscript-Snippet-Collection/TOS & ThinkScript Snippet Collection.md

 Labels are boxes of info placed at the top-left of a study.
 They are very useful and well worth the time to master them.

-The label function is AddLabel(boolean visible, Any text, CustomColor color); and has three components.
+The label function is `AddLabel(boolean visible, Any text, CustomColor color);` and has three components.

-1. ' boolean visible' is a true or false statement that defines when the label shows or doesn't show.
+1. `' boolean visible'` is a true or false statement that defines when the label shows or doesn't show.
 If you use a '1' or 'yes' here it will always show the label, Otherwise you define a condition or an input selection-value that evaluates to 'true' or 'false' and reference that condition statement here.

-2. 'Any text' is what appears inside the label box.
+2. `'Any text'` is what appears inside the label box.
 There are two way to compose this text using 'concat' or '+' syntax(known as the string concatenation symbol).
 Concat is a term that means to connect two text phrases together.
 This includes converting ThinkScript variable-values into text.

-3. ' CustomColor color' defines the background color of the label box.
-The text font color is always black. boolean visible
+3. `' CustomColor color'` defines the background color of the label box.
+The text font color is always black.

-This can be a 'yes' or 'no', or any condition statement or a reference to: (1) a previously defined condition statement;
+### boolean visible

-- or (2) an input true/false value.
+This can be a `'yes'` or `'no'`, or any condition statement or a reference to: (1) a previously defined condition statement;  or (2) an input true/false value.
 When this evaluates to 'true' then the label will show or, when false, will not show.
-This is very handy when referring to an input whose value choices are 'yes' or 'no'.
+This is very handy when referring to an input whose value choices are `'yes'` or `'no'`.
 Programmers use the yes/no input in condition statements to display or not-display certain features such as the labels or plots.

-- Any text
+### Any text

-The label's text can be defined using  using 'concat' or '+' which is known as the string concatenation symbol.
-Using the '+' symbol is much easier to master and is recommended.
+The label's text can be defined using  using `'concat'` or `'+'` which is known as the string concatenation symbol.
+Using the `'+'` symbol is much easier to master and is recommended.
 Examples will help explain:

 ```
 input weeks = 4;